 Description: A structured professional and personal leadership developmental experience by providing planning, facilitation, instruction, and evaluation assistance in leadership & communication courses.

-Description: How agriculture, the environment, and science are covered in media by news media outlets.
+Description: How agriculture, the environment, and science are covered in media by different types of outlets.
 Use of framing theory as a foundation to understand why messages are crafted in certain ways, how and why news media portray topics and issues using certain metaphors and story lines.
-Creation of effective media messages related to topics using framing, how to handle and respond to media requests, and interact with members of the media.
+Creation of effective media messages related to agriculture, the environment, and science.

 This course is a prerequisite for: ASCI 381